0racle/raku-Net-Netmask/README.md

 method enumerate(Int :$bit = 32, Bool :$nets)
 ```

 Returns a lazy list of the IP addresses in that subnet.
-By default, it enumerates over all the 32-bit subnets (ie. single addresses) in the subnet, but by providing an optional named `Int` argument `:bit` , you can split the subnet into smaller blocks
+By default, it enumerates over all the 32-bit subnets (ie. single addresses) in the subnet, but by providing an optional named `Int` argument `:$bit` , you can split the subnet into smaller blocks

 ```perl6
 my $net = Net::Netmask.new('192.168.75.8/29');